R-package/styledTables/README.md

 ## Caution

 The `styledTables` package is deprecated and will soon be relaunched under the package name `styledtable`.
-This package will have its main focus on HTML based reports (see <https://pagedown.rbind.io/>), which are fully accessible to assistive reading devices and come along with all the nice bookbinding features that LaTeX offers.
-Unfortunately, there won’t be any more support for this legacy package.
+This package will have its main focus on HTML based reports (based on [https://pagedown.rbind.io/](https://pagedown.rbind.io/)), which will be fully accessible to assistive reading devices.

 If you still want to use the deprecated `styledTables` package: